ziangxiao/ziangxiao.github.io/index.md

 I am also working on projects in the area of persuasion, misinformation, and educational technology.

 > **NEWS**

-> My first journal paper [*Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions*](./paper/tell_me_about_yourself) is accepted by ACM Transactions on Computer-Human Interaction!
+> My first journal paper [*Tell Me About Yourself: Using an AI-Powered Chatbot to Conduct Conversational Surveys with Open-ended Questions*](./paper/tell_me_about_yourself) is accepted by ACM Transactions on Computer-Human Interaction (TOCHI)!

 > My paper [*If I Hear You Correctly: Building and Evaluating Interview Chatbots with Active Listening Skills*](./paper/active_listening) is accepted by CHI 20!
 >